Travel World Planet

 City Palace of Udaipur: A Conglomerate of Palaces

 There is no epilogue to the discussion that revolves around the famous historical sites spread across India.
-One after another, some of the most beautiful places strike our mind and the discussion goes on and on and on.
-A positive frenzy continues to rule our heads and stirs the nomadic spirit that lies within every one as we talk about the landmarks of India.
-The City Palace of Udaipur in the state of Rajasthan is a classic example that adds fire in the belly of travelers who are ever hungry to take a slice of Indian history and juxtapose the memories in the very centre of their brain to cherish over the experience of watching and exploring this fabulous monument.
+One after another, some of the most beautiful places strike our minds, and the discussion goes on and on.
+A positive frenzy continues to rule our heads and stirs the nomadic spirit that lies within everyone as we talk about the landmarks of India.
+The City Palace of Udaipur, in the state of Rajasthan, is a classic example that adds fuel to the passion of travelers who are ever hungry to take a slice of Indian history and juxtapose the memories in the very center of their minds to cherish the experience of watching and exploring this fabulous monument.

 Location

-On the bank of Lake Pichola in the city of Udaipur, stands this expression of royalty, built with extreme precautions and attention to detailing to fulfill the demands of the residents.
+On the banks of Lake Pichola in the city of Udaipur stands this expression of royalty, built with extreme precautions and attention to detail to fulfill the demands of the residents.

 History

 Udai Pratap died in 1572, after which his son Maharana Pratap inherited the kingdom of Udaipur.
-He soon had to face a battle against Akbar, whom he successfully defeated in what is now known as Battle of Haldighati in 1576.
-In the later years, the city flourished with new palaces along with artists who specialized in miniature paintings.
+He soon had to face a battle against Akbar, whom he successfully defeated in what is now known as the Battle of Haldighati in 1576.
+In the later years, the city flourished with new palaces and artists who specialized in miniature paintings.
 In 1736, the decline of Udaipur began after it was attacked by the Maratha rulers.
-However, the city was rescued from being falling into the hands of ruin by the Britishers, who re-established the State of Mewar.
+However, the city was rescued from falling into ruin by the British, who re-established the State of Mewar.

-When India became independent in 1947, the State of Mewar, like all other princely states of the Indian subcontinent, merged into independent India as Rajasthan state.
-The emperors gradually gave up the royal privileges and titles; however, the descendants of Maharana Dynasty continue to own the palaces and have established the Mewar Trust, which manages these historic sites and generates income through tourism.
-The income generated is invested to operate healthcare institutes, educational institutes, and also for the promotion of environmental preservation to avoid any depletion to the heritage sites.
+When India became independent in 1947, the State of Mewar, like all other princely states of the Indian subcontinent, merged into independent India as the state of Rajasthan.
+The emperors gradually gave up their royal privileges and titles; however, the descendants of the Maharana Dynasty continue to own the palaces and have established the Mewar Trust, which manages these historic sites and generates income through tourism.
+The income generated is invested to operate healthcare institutes, educational institutes, and also for the promotion of environmental preservation to avoid any depletion of the heritage sites.

 Structure

 The City Palace of Udaipur is a complex of palaces.
 The facade of the palace is 244 meters in length and 30.4 meters in height.
-This conglomerate is a result of the contributions of several emperors of the Sisodia Dynasty who succeeded the throne.
+This conglomerate is the result of contributions from several emperors of the Sisodia Dynasty who succeeded the throne.
 It is a rare mix of Rajasthani, Mughal, Medieval, European, and Chinese architecture.
-Built purely out of marble and granite, the interiors of the complex are divided strategically into eleven palaces, beach palace exhibiting artwork, mirror-work, marble-work, wall paintings, murals, etc.
+Built purely out of marble and granite, the interiors of the complex are divided strategically into eleven palaces, each exhibiting artwork, mirror-work, marble-work, wall paintings, murals, etc.

 There are three gateways to the City Palace.
 Bara Pol or Great Gate is the main entry point to the palace.
-Tripolia Pol, a triple arched gate, was added in 1725.
+Tripolia Pol, a triple-arched gate, was added in 1725.
 The Hathi Pol is the third entry point to the palace.
-The roads that connect the Tripola Pol and the palace are occupied by vendors who sell handmade crafts, books, textiles, paintings, and antiques.
+The roads that connect the Tripolia Pol and the palace are occupied by vendors who sell handmade crafts, books, textiles, paintings, and antiques.

 The Palace area is Further Divided Into: